 No trip to Colombia would be complete without some street empanadas and buñuelos, which cost less than $1 each.

-The smaller towns or ‘pueblos’ have a much more leisurely vibe where you can find plenty of Instagram worthy hikes, waterfalls, cable cars, mountains, and colorful streets.
+The smaller towns or 'pueblos' have a much more leisurely vibe.
+Here, you can find plenty of Instagram-worthy hikes, waterfalls, cable cars, mountains, and colorful streets.

 5. South Africa

-Explore your way through Victoria & Alfred Waterfront or head to the glittering coastline for a happy hour cocktail and idyllic sunset.
+Explore the Victoria & Alfred Waterfront or head to the glittering coastline for a happy hour cocktail and idyllic sunset.

-For a little over $15 for the day pass, there is also a tram/bus to take you all around to the different wine farms, so you won’t even have to worry about driving.
+For a little over $15 for the day pass, there is also a tram/bus to take you to the different wine farms, so you won't even have to worry about driving.

-South Africa is a stunning and affordable place to visit with an incredible laid-back vibe that you won’t want to miss, making it a top contender of places to travel to in 2021 on a budget.
+South Africa is a stunning and affordable destination with an incredible laid-back vibe that you won't want to miss.
+It is a top contender for places to travel on a budget.

 Note: The above prices are listed in United States Dollars.
-I have continued to confirm the accuracy of the above prices; however, they are subject to change at any time depending on season, availability, or business changes.
+I have continued to confirm their accuracy; however, they are subject to change at any time depending on season, availability, or business changes.